A focus on strong performance

 SuperRatings' Pension of the Year 4 years in a row4

-October 2021 is Safe Work Month, which aims to improve safety and health in your workplace.
-It may also be a timely reminder to check your insurance and estate planning, to ensure your loved ones are protected in case you are impacted by an incident at work.
+Safe Work Month during October aims to improve safety and health in your workplace.
+It may also be a timely reminder to check your insurance and estate planning to ensure your loved ones are protected in case you are impacted by an incident at work.

-A total of 73 Australian workers were killed at work between 1 January and 19 August in 2021.1 This figure compares to the 182 workers who were killed at work in 2020 and 183 workers in 2019.
+A total of 106 Australian workers have been killed at work between 1 January and 11 August in 2022.1 This figure compares to 85 workers who were killed at work over the same period in 2021.2

 Your life and your ability to make a living are your greatest asset.
 Personal insurance provides a financial safety net to help take care of yourself and your family following an unexpected event such as illness, injury or death.

-Your super is a good place to start when you check what life insurance you have and when choosing life insurance that’s right for you.
+Your super is a good place to start when you check what insurance you have and when choosing insurance that’s right for you.

-ASIC’s MoneySmart website3 says most super funds offer life insurance, with eligible members typically given default life cover, Total and Permanent Disability (TPD) and income protection cover automatically.
+ASIC’s MoneySmart website6 says most super funds offer life insurance, with eligible members typically given default death cover, total and permanent disability (TPD) and income protection cover automatically.

 Total and Permanent Disability – TPD insurance can provide a lump sum to assist with living expenses, debts and medical costs.